-Left uncontrolled, the winter humidity can rise or fall to unmanageable levels making indoor conditions excruciating.
-Higher humidity levels make our spaces feel hotter, and our bodies sweat profusely, while lower humidity levels make our spaces feel drier and cold.
+If left uncontrolled, the winter humidity can rise or fall to unmanageable levels making indoor conditions intense.
+Higher humidity levels make our spaces feel hotter, and our bodies sweat profusely.
+In contrast, lower humidity levels make our spaces feel drier and cold.
 Keeping our home’s humidity-controlled requires a proper understanding of the ideal humidity in house in winter.

 What is the Ideal Winter Humidity Level for My Home?

 The perfect humidity levels in winter can make your home comfortable and livelier despite the cold weather.
 In winter, the ideal humidity should fall under 40% and over 30% for your home comfort to stay at its peak.
 That can prevent condensation and ensure you don’t overwork the heating system.

 Humidity hitting less than 30% and higher than 40% makes your home vulnerable to damage and family prone to respiratory disorders.
 When humidity levels go overboard in the winter, your air conditioner won’t deliver the comfort you desire.
 You will need a perfectly sized humidification system or whole-home ventilation system to remove excess indoor moisture.